-2// SLEEP!!
 It's such a wonderful gift.
 Don't push yourself to do things when your sick.
 Your body may be sick because you're pushing it too hard in the first place.
 It's important to not only recognize when you need to sleep, but that you actually go to sleep instead of pushing through.
+Get those seven to eight hours for a few nights, and you’ll feel better!

-5// If your throat hurts, hot tea and honey.
+If your throat hurts, hot tea and honey is a great trick.
 Text instead of talk and take it one step at a time.
 Crackers if you feel nauseous, and orange juice for extra vitamin C. Stock up and create your area in your bed or your couch.
 Feel better soon!!
 If you need shows to watch Gilmore Girls, New Girl, and Fixer Upper are all on Netflix.